huzeyann/ncut_pytorch/docs/docs/tutorials/channel_tracing.md

 from PIL import Image
 from ncut_pytorch import Ncut, kway_ncut

-# Example helpers (adapt to your own feature extractor)
+# Helper to load images
 def load_images_helper(pil_images_or_paths):
     if isinstance(pil_images_or_paths[0], str):
         pil_images = [Image.open(p) for p in pil_images_or_paths]